 Imagine that the product you’ve been working on for months or years implodes on its first day of life—a Product Manager’s worst nightmare.
 Unfortunately, this story happens too often in the software world.
 This article covers what you can do to prevent it.
 [Read more…]

-As Product Managers, we spend a lot of time understanding our customers and adding features to our backlog.
+Working on a feature factory is a common complaint of many Product teams.
+We spend a lot of time understanding our customers and adding features to our backlog.
 We prioritize features with our Executives and Engineering teams so that, no matter what, when a new release starts, we have a new batch of shiny features to add to the product.

 I recently had the pleasure of being interviewed by Ravi Kumar for his podcast series on Product Management.
 The interview revolved around feature prioritization and the 4 pillars of product leadership.
 Enjoy!